samsungsamiio/samsungsami.io/source/sami/sami-documentation/authentication.md

 ### Refresh a token

-This POST call issues a new `access_token` by using a previously issued `refresh_token` from the same authenticated client.
-The endpoint is expected to be called from the client app server.
+If an application obtains an access token using the [Authorization Code method](#authorization-code-method), it can refresh the token after the token expires.
+The application makes a POST call at the server side using a previously issued `refresh_token`.
 Among the request parameters below, `client_id` and `client_secret` should be included in an HTTP Authorization header, and the remaining parameters should be passed in the POST body.
 Consult [Sending client ID and client secret](#sending-clientid-and-clientsecret) for details on how to include them in an HTTP POST request.

 **Request parameters**